surveycto/counter-with-stopwatch/README.md

     * **Note:** be sure to update the `manifest.json` file as well.

 1. Zip the updated contents of the `source` directory.
-1. Rename the .zip file to *yourpluginname*.fieldplugin.zip (replace *yourpluginname* with the name you want to use for your plug-in).
+1. Rename the .zip file to *yourpluginname*.fieldplugin.zip (replace *yourpluginname* with the name you want to use for your field plug-in).
 1. You may then attach your new .fieldplugin.zip file to your form as normal.

 ## Parameters